jeffreysorgen/golf-club-sensors/activity.md

 ### Current development solution
 - **Connect with only BLE and be _physically detached_ from the computer.**
-- Connect the Arduino Sense (USBmicro female) to a power source.
+- Connect the Arduino Sense (USBmicro port) to a power source.
 - Use a lightweight **phone recharger** to serve this purpose during development.
 - Normal rechargers auto-shutoff with low power drain, so this won't work by itself.
-  - **Charging my phone at the same time will prevent this auto-shuttoff**
+  - **Charging my phone at the same time will prevent this auto-shutoff**

 ##### Current battery solution:
 <p align="center"><img src="http://some_place.com/pic-of-battery-solution.png" /></p>

+### Alternate development solution
+- This is not practical for _golf-club-sensors_ project but is helpful information nonetheless.
+- There's a power solution in the TinyML Course, attaching a 9V battery to the Learning Kit Shield.
+  - This [**Appendix**](https://github.com/tinyMLx/appendix/blob/main/PoweringArduino.md#battery) is a good place to read about it.
+  - It's certainly not going to be for swinging around, but it is proof that there's a pinout solution.
+  - It's a good example for a stationary device.